pebakery/pebakery-docs/LangRef/Variables.md

 ### WinBuilder Compatible

-When the compatability option `Overridable Fixed Variables` is enabled the following search order is used.
+When the compatibility option `Overridable Fixed Variables` is enabled the following search order is used.

 1. Local Variables
 1. Global Variables